networknt/light-4j/docs/content/tutorials/database.md

 ---
 date: 2017-01-23T09:07:32-05:00
-title: Database Access Tutorial
+title: Restful Database Access Tutorial
 ---

 # Introduction

 Most microservices will have to access database in order to fulfill consumer requests.
-In this tutorial, we will walk through the following steps with Oracle/Postgres/Mysql:
+In this tutorial, we will walk through the following steps with Oracle/Postgres/Mysql for light-rest-4j framework.
+If you use light-graphql-4j or light-hybrid-4j the steps will be somewhat different but the concept is the same.

 * How to setup database connection pool
 * How to connect to the database instance